Suzanne Shaw: Popstars

-Shaw's break came in 2000 when the ITV show Popstars launched a competition for contestants to become part of a newly formed pop band.
+Shaw's break came in 2000 when the ITV show Popstars launched a competition for contestants to become part of a newly formed pop group.
 Shaw had just turned 18, and attended the auditions and successfully made it through several elimination rounds.
 She was chosen as one of the ten finalists and became one of the members of Hear'Say, along with Kym Marsh, Myleene Klass, Noel Sullivan and Danny Foster, having beaten 4,000 other hopefuls.

 Their debut single was the fastest selling non-charitable record ever in the UK, selling 1.3 million copies.
 Their first album, Popstars, went on to sell 1.2 million copies in the UK, followed by their own television show entitled Hear'say It's Saturday, performing with established artists such as Lionel Richie, Joe Pasquale, Bradley Walsh, Blue and Atomic Kitten.

-Subsequently, the band achieved a sell-out arena tour and performed numerous television guest appearances.
+Subsequently, the group achieved a sell-out arena tour and performed numerous television guest appearances.
 They released their second album Everybody for the Christmas market in 2001.

-Shaw made many appearances with the band on TV and in live performance venues, including "Hear'Say: A New Chapter in Full", "The Hear'Say Story", "Hear'Say It's Saturday!" and the "Royal Variety Performance" for television.
+Shaw made many appearances with the group on TV and in live performance venues, including "Hear'Say: A New Chapter in Full", "The Hear'Say Story", "Hear'Say It's Saturday!" and the "Royal Variety Performance" for television.

-Hear'say had two number one singles, a number three single and a number six single in the British charts as well as many awards and accolades, before splitting in 2002.
+Hear'say had two number one singles, a number four single and a number six single in the British charts as well as many awards and accolades, before splitting in 2002.